 Supported Browsers for Building Your Content

 All content created in Unbounce is fully compatible with IE when you publish it (along with Firefox, Safari and Chrome).
 However, our page management environment is not currently compatible with IE.

-While support for Microsoft's Internet Explorer is something we definitely want to add in the future, we've found that most of our users prefer alternative browsers, so we have focused our efforts on supporting those browsers (namely, Firefox, Chrome and Safari).
-Until we add support for Internet Explorer, we recommend users install and use one of our currently supported browsers, all of which are free.
+We've found that most of our users prefer alternative browsers, so we have focused our efforts on supporting those browsers (namely, Firefox, Chrome and Safari).
+We recommend users install and use one of our currently supported browsers, all of which are free.
 Your choices are:

 - Firefox, which you can download from here:

 It's a quick download, and easy to install.
 Whenever you wanted to manage your pages in Unbounce, you would use Firefox instead of IE.